 Heinlein remarked a settler must be versatile.
 In fact, he beat that particular drum pretty hard and some feel he overdid it; yet, he had a point there.
 Here on Terra, if you need an expert of some sort, you can usually seek around and find one nearby.

 That's why all space settlers will need to know enough technology to service the shell that holds their lifespace, the local industrial base that keeps it viable, the computers for fun and work and communication, the medical technology, their own inner selves.
 All that stuff, and more.
-Computer software with DRM, gotchas and vendor lockin like Microsoft does it, will be lethal in space and hopefully, nobody will find that out the hard way.
+Computer software with DRM, gotchas and vendor lockin like Microsoft does it, will be lethal in space.
+However, business is business, and certainly, someone will learn details the hard way.
+It's up to you to avoid being one of those.
 And so you, too, may need to broaden your horizons, and here in these pages are some of my ideas about doing that.

 Reading, and books, have not gone out of style.
 I believe they won't go out of style while our human line endures.
 "Digital technology" is good in its place, but in today's world, it is badly flawed.
 Thru strong business PR supported by deception, monopoly, and brutal legal process, some very large companies extract immense profit from digital technology.
 Short-term consequences of this are bad; longterm consequences are intolerable in a healthy society.
 I'm not arguing that digital technology is bad in itself.
 Rather, I'm saying digital technology is remarkably abusable and some people are making the most of that potential.